cbeach/gemini_challenge/notes.md

   - I've never done one of these before.
 What gotchas/security implications should I be looking out for?
   - RESTful API or bag-o-functions
-  - Do you want me to generate RSA keys?
-Or is this above and beyond?
   - What kind of branching factor are you looking for?
   - Seeing as this is a toy example, how should I deal with incomplete transactions? (should I care?)
   - I can see clear problems with keeping a log, mainly revolving around privacy (what if that log were compromised).
 Are there any counter examples FOR keeping a log that I should be aware of?